Iain-Crowe/artificial-society-simulation/README.md

 ### CLI Arguments

+- `--time <int>` or `-T`: Number of cycles to run the simulation for.
+Default is 500.
-- `--max_width <int>`: Determines the maximum width for both the landscape and capacity function.
+- `--max_width <int>` or `-X`: Determines the maximum width for both the landscape and capacity function.
 Default is 50.
-- `--max_height <int>`: Determines the maximum height for the landscape and capacity function.
+- `--max_height <int>` or `-Y`: Determines the maximum height for the landscape and capacity function.
 Default is 50.
-- `--agents <int>`: Number of agents to simulate.
-Required.
+- `--agents <int>` or `-A`: Number of agents to simulate.
+Default is 250.
-- `--randomize`: If this flag is set, the landscape will be initialized with randomized arguments for the capacity function.
+- `--randomize` or `-R`: If this flag is set, the landscape will be initialized with randomized arguments for the capacity function.
-- `--sleep_time <float>`: Time in seconds to sleep between cycles.
+- `--sleep_time <float>` or `-S`: Time in seconds to sleep between cycles.
 Default is 1.0 seconds.
+- `--display` or `-D`: Display the resource map at each step in simulation.

 ### Example Command